hamzdot/ntSphere/README.md

 </details>

-    Only added up to 3 actions for the Password menu, you can add/remove them if you don't think it's necessary.
+    I only added up to 3 actions for the Password menu, you can add/remove them if you don't think it's necessary.

 ## Credit